sansbacher/docs/git/README.md

 You can now either delete the unneeded dev Branch:
 `git branch -d dev`
-_OR_, if you want to keep the dev Branch but "catch-it-up" to the now merged-together master Branch:
+_OR_, if you want to keep the dev Branch but "catch-it-up" to the now merged-together main Branch:
 `git branch -f dev`
-Then Check it out to continue working (editing, Staging, Committing, and merging back to master):
+Then Check it out to continue working (editing, Staging, Committing, and merging back to main):
 `git checkout dev`
-Remember: before starting to work on something new, you want your dev Branch to point to the current master, and you should `git pull` to ensure your local master includes any work someone else may have committed at the same time.
+Remember: before starting to work on something new, you want your dev Branch to point to the current main, and you should `git pull` to ensure your local main includes any work someone else may have committed at the same time.

 ## Git Commands